-The legendary Harlem Globetrotters organization turns 90 this year, and in those nine decades, a select few people have been named “honorary Globetrotters.”
+The legendary Harlem Globetrotters played their first game 90 years ago today, on January 7, 1927.
+In the near-century since, a select few people have been named “honorary Globetrotters.”
 While there are athletes on the list, most of them aren't exactly people who can handle a basketball like Meadowlark Lemon.

 1. HENRY KISSINGER

 In 1976, Henry Kissinger was deemed the first-ever member of the honorary roster.
 “I’m not too good at the fast break, but I’m strong on defense, and despite my height, I’m a pretty good rebounder,” Kissinger said.
 “It is an honor to be associated with a group whose won-and-lost record was certainly better than my own.
 My only worry is how I will look in short pants.”

 2. BOB HOPE